Ram-N/ai-demystified/content/resources/genai-blogs/index.md

 sidebar_context: open-none
 ---

-# Gen AI Blog to follow, keep an eye on
+# Gen AI Blogs to follow,
+Keep an eye on these

 Here are several blogs and articles that about "what GenAI really is"
 <a href="blogs_what_is_gen_ai.html" target="_blank">Find those here</a>